jgriepentrog/cfn-custom-resource/README.md

 <a name="sendFailure"></a>

-### sendFailure(reason, event, callback, context) ⇒ <code>Promise</code>
+### sendFailure(reason, event, callback, context, physicalResourceId) ⇒ <code>Promise</code>
 Sends a failed response to Cloudformation.
 Wraps sendResponse.

 **Kind**: global function
 **Returns**: <code>Promise</code> - Promise for sending the responses
                              If the Lambda callback is provided,returns the provided callback with error/result parameters.
                              If the Lambda callback is not provided, returns the error or result data directly.
                              Errors are returned for FAILED responses as well as for any errors in the send response execution.
                              If Data is provided, it is provided as the callback result or returned directly.
                              Otherwise, null will be provided as the callback result or returned directly.

 | Param | Type | Description |
 | --- | --- | --- |